h2oai/datatable/docs/start/install.rst

-In addition, we recommend using ``pip`` version 20.0+, especially if you're planning to install datatable from source, or if you are on a Unix machine.
+In addition, we recommend using ``pip`` version 20.0+, especially if you're planning to install datatable from the source, or if you are on a Unix machine.

 .. xcode:: shell